aaronalonsotorrens/project-2-final/README.md

 - As a creator, I want a webpage to be easy to naviagte.

-- As a creator, I want the webpage to be user-friendly and responsive.
+- As a creator, I want the webpage to be user-friendly, responsive and interactive.

-- As a creator, I want users to feel excited about the journey ahead, convey positive vibes, and mitigate anxious feelings.
+- As a creator, I want to transmit the user a chilhood-like feeling by creating a space which evokes a nostalgic feeling thanks to the carefully curated CSS and available games for the user to enjoy and have fun with.

 2. User stories

 - As a user, I want to navigate easily through the different sections of the webpage.

+- As a user, I want clear guidelines on how the game works, objectives, rules, etc.

-- As a user, I want content to be clear, I want links to work well and to take me content that I want to be interested in.
+- As a user, I want the games to performs well, having each button interactive and responding well and providing a overall nice experience.

+- As a user, I want the game to perform well on all devices.

 ### The Scope Plane.

-For the website there were features I wanted to implement and other I was not able to achieve within the deadline.
+For the website there were key features I wanted to implements and others which unfortunately I was able to include due to time restraints.

 **Features implemented upon webpage release**

-- Header with a functional navigation bar, allowing users to navigate to different pages.
+- A functional navigation bar which allows the user to naviagte through the website with ease.

+- A home page which includes the rules for each game.
+The rules for each game are hidding behind a button intented to avoid overwhelming the user when entering the website.

+- A tic-tac-toe game with images of Mario and Bowser instead of circles and crosses to provide a more inmersive experience into the marioverse.

-- A careers sections showing some of the options available to PhD graduates and hopefully highlighting the wide range of possibilities available.
+- A visual quiz game where the user tests their experience on the wide range of mario characters.

-- A testimonial sections including people's experiences having made the transition outside of academia in an attempt to convey ease and courage on the visitor.

-- A support section including links to material available online to help them achieve their desired goals.

-- A sign up page for users to inform on what resources they feel they would find helpful.

-- A button to take the user back to the home page after filling out the contact form.

 - Footer with links to social media.